o-tho/autograder/README.md

 you can upload a key and a template and `autograder` generates a _very_ long link.
 This link encodes all the template and key data and can be shared with anyone -- most importantly yourself for usage on a mobile device.
-Bookmark that very long link with a descriptive name like "Stat101 Test 1" on your mobile device
+Bookmark that very long link with a descriptive name like "Stat101 Test 1" on your mobile device.

 If you open the magic link on a mobile device, you will see (if the width of your screen is less than its height) a simplified interface, where you can